UIUX - Summer Design Internship 2019

 Users have three primary ways to access Elevation CC: (1) People who attend Worship Experiences on Wednesday, Saturday, and Sunday can walk up to onsite tents set up for newcomers and those interested in getting involved.
 (2) Those browsing Elevationchurch.org can access CC through the website's subpages.
 (3) Finally, there are users who might be exposed to Elevationchurch.cc by a friend, which ultimately skips the explanations provided by the website and onsite church volunteers.
 By consciously noting the various ways that people engage with Elevation CC, we realized that we needed to redesign CC so that it could somehow stand alone as its own entity and also act as a transition point from somewhere else.

-To better understand the existing bone structure of Elevation CC, the team and I mapped out the user flow of each sign up process.
-From doing so, we realized that 80% of each process was the same.
-This meant that the bulk of the issues in all (eTeams, Baptisms, eGroups) came from a lack of clarity in these series of actions.
+By mapping out Elevation CC's current flow, we realized that 80% of the processes were the same for eTeams, Baptisms, and eGroups.
+This meant that the bulk of the issues in all three came from a lack of clarity and efficiency in these series of actions.

-Upon revaluating and digging into the existing flow, we decided to implement a new sign up experience that uses a checkpoint system to help minimize the number of steps required for returning users interested in Baptisms, eTeams, and eGroups
+Upon revaluating and digging into the existing flow, we decided to implement a new sign up experience that used a start-to-end checkpoint system to help minimize the number of steps required for returning users interested in getting signed up.

 Though a list search of eGroups would get the job done, we couldn't help but ask: